unhart/leenankurssi/README.md

 [revisions]

 2018.08.15
++ Changes for Scrum-files, renamed collaboration to harj2 and included pdf-file from it.
-+ Added Scrum collaboration powerpoint.
++ Added Scrum collaboration powerpoint
 + Added Scrum-files, include of PDF and Powerpoint.

 2018.08.10 #2